shaik-shabbir-basha/ANPD/README.md

 # ANPD
-This is deep learning project for detection &amp; recognition for Indian number plates
+This is deep learning project for detection &amp; recognition of Indian number plates